UtkarshUpadhyay1703/Online-Donation-System/README.md

 ### Money Management:
 When the person donates the money monthly it gives the donator a sense of responsibility.
 Also by donating the money monthly the donator knows how to manage money and take out some for the donation.
 It also improves the person's money management.

+### Implementation:
+Implementation of the system using React in front end with Java as back end and it will be used for database connectivity.
+And the database part is developed by sql.
+Responsive web designing is used for making the website compatible for any type of screen.

+### Database Security
+Unauthorized people cannot access the panel and database, do not read and write the information.